FunkinCrew/Funkin/README.md

 # Modding

-Feel free to start learning to mod the game by reading our [documentation](https://funkincrew.github.io/funkin-modding-docs/) and guide to modding.
+Feel free to dig out a big hole in your backyard and start learning to mod the game by reading our [documentation](https://funkincrew.github.io/funkin-modding-docs/) and guide to modding.

 # Credits and Special Thanks